Laniakea Supercluster: Characteristics

-The most massive galaxy clusters of the Laniakea Supercluster are Virgo, Hydra, Centaurus, Abell 3565, Abell 3574, Abell 3521, Fornax, Eridanus and Norma.
-The entire supercluster consists of approximately 300 to 500 known galaxy clusters and groups.
+The most massive galaxy clusters of the Laniakea are Virgo, Hydra, Centaurus, Abell 3565, Abell 3574, Abell 3521, Fornax, Eridanus, and Norma.
+The entire supercluster cocoon consists of approximately 300 to 500 known galaxy clusters and groups.
 The real number may be much larger because some of these are traversing the Zone of Avoidance, an area of the sky that is partially obscured by gas and dust from the Milky Way galaxy, making them essentially undetectable.

 Superclusters are some of the universe's largest structures and have boundaries that are difficult to define, especially from the inside.
 Within a given supercluster, most galaxy motions will be directed inward, toward the center of mass.
-In the case of Laniakea, this gravitational focal point is called the Great Attractor, and influences the motions of the Local Group of galaxies, where the Milky Way galaxy resides, and all others throughout the supercluster.
-Unlike its constituent clusters, Laniakea is not gravitationally bound and is projected to be torn apart by dark energy.
+This gravitational focal point, in the case of Laniakea, is called the Great Attractor, and influences the motions of the Local Group of galaxies, where the Milky Way galaxy resides, and all others throughout the supercluster.
+The same study that confirmed the Laniakea proposed to define a supercluster as basins of attraction, rather than high-density regions such as the Virgo Supercluster.
+Unlike its constituent then-known superclusters, which would collapse in the far future, Laniakea is, however, not gravitationally bound and is projected to be torn apart by dark energy.
+Follow-up studies favored the traditional definition of superclusters as high-density regions, with referred to basins of attraction such as Laniakea as "supercluster cocoons" ("cocoons") or "watershed superclusters" ("watersheds").
+Because there is no community consensus on an agreed defintion of the term supercluster, other studies avoid calling any structure a supercluster, including Laniakea and Shapley, which were referred as simply basins of attraction.

-Although the confirmation of the existence of the Laniakea Supercluster emerged in 2014, early studies in the 1980s already suggested that several of the superclusters then known might be connected.
+Although confirmation of the existence of the Laniakea supercluster emerged in 2014, early studies in the 1980s already suggested that several of the then-known superclusters might be connected.
 For example, South African astronomer Tony Fairall stated in 1988 that redshifts suggested that the Virgo and Hydra–Centaurus superclusters may be connected.
+More recent observations using Cosmicflows-4 catalog have shown that a basin of attraction centered on the Ophiuchus Cluster might be associated with Laniakea, forming a "probabilistic Basin of Attraction" ("p-BoA").

 Location

-The neighboring superclusters to the Laniakea Supercluster are the Shapley Supercluster, Hercules Supercluster, Coma Supercluster and Perseus–Pisces Supercluster.
+The neighboring superclusters to the Laniakea are the Shapley, Hercules, Coma, and Perseus–Pisces Superclusters.
 The edges of the superclusters and Laniakea were not clearly known at the time of Laniakea's definition.
-Since then, the study of the edges of the supercluster and of structures beyond them has substantially improved.
+Since then, the study of the edges of superclusters and of structures beyond them has substantially improved.
+Because the Laniakea, Apus, and Coma superclusters are moving toward the Shapley Attractor, they may be sub-basins part of the Shapley Supercluster.

-Laniakea is itself a constituent part of the Pisces–Cetus Supercluster Complex, a galaxy filament.
+Laniakea is also a constituent part of a much larger local superstructure that has also been proposed by R. Brent Tully, referred to as the Pisces–Cetus Supercluster Complex, a galaxy filament.